Eye Movement Desensitization and Reprocessing (EMDR) Therapy

 If you’re curious about EMDR, let’s talk about it.
 Whether you’re brand new to therapy or an existing client looking for a new direction, I can help you assess whether EMDR is a good fit for your goals, timeline, and current nervous system capacity.

-There are a few different theories, and it’s likely a combination of them (and maybe more!) that make the bilateral stimulation (BLS) used in EMDR effective.
-Here’s how I tend to think about it:
+There are a few different theories, and it’s likely a combination of them (and maybe more!) that make EMDR effective.
+Here's how I tend to think about it:

 What’s the AIP model, and why does it matter?

 The theory behind EMDR therapy is the Adaptive Information Processing (AIP) model.
-According to the AIP model, our brains are wired to process and store experiences in healthy, adaptive ways — connected to useful beliefs like “I’m safe,” “I’m lovable,” or “I can handle hard things.”
+According to the AIP model, our brains are built to process and store experiences in healthy, adaptive ways, connected to useful beliefs like “I’m safe,” “I’m lovable,” or “I can handle hard things.”

 What is resourcing, and why do we do it?